DavidCWQ/Linearizability-of-Lock-free-Skiplists/REPORT.md

 > especially as the number of threads increases.
 > The lock contention causes performance to degrade in multithreading scenarios.

+> One possible solution is to create a list and record the assignment time of 'curr' within the lock,
+> then the latest one will be the correct linearization point in `find()`.

+> For linearization point in `remove()`, create a fake_remove enum and then substitute it with the most recent remove.

+> For simplicity, this is implemented in lock-free version only.

 ## 2.4.
 Lock-free time sampling with local log

 Source file: